BORN: MARCH 17, 1928, MUSKEGON, MI

 them what was the greatest single team in Muskegonís 50-year professional

 The Zephyrs finished with an outstanding 43-23-2 record in the regular season, but really caught fire in the playoffs.
-Muskegon beat Indianapolis in five games, Minneapolis in five games and then a stunning four-game sweep of favored perennial power St. Paul in the finals, led by the acrobatic goaltending of McLeod.
+Muskegon beat the Indianapolis Chiefs in five games in the opening round, and the Minneapolis Millers in five games in the league semi-finals.
+Led by the acrobatic goaltending of McLeod, the Zephyrs then posted a stunning four-game sweep of the favored perennial power St. Paul Saints in the finals.
 The team was owned by Jerry DeLise.
 Frazier Gleason was the teamís trainer and Dick Bittner the office manager.